History of South Sudan: Equatoria

 The Ottoman Khedive of Egypt, Isma'il Pasha, was concerned over the growing power of al-Zubayr, and established the province of Equatoria and planned to colonize the area.
-Isma'il hired the British explorer Samuel Baker in 1869 to govern the area, and supplied him with soldiers and generous financing, but Baker was unable to extend Turko-Egyptian power over the area.
+Isma'il hired the British explorer Samuel Baker in 1869 to govern the area, and supplied him with soldiers and financing, but Baker was unable to extend Turko-Egyptian power over the area.

 To dispose of Al-Zubayr, Isma'il Pasha dispatched the mercenary leader Muhammad al-Bulalwi and promised him the governorship of Bahr el Ghazal, if he defeated al-Zubayr.
-Instead, al-Zubayr routed the invaders and killed al-Bulalwi.
-In 1873, Isma'il Pasha thus agreed to appoint al-Zubayr as Ottoman governor and declared him al-Zubayr Rahma Mansur Pasha.
+Al-Zubayr routed the invaders and killed al-Bulalwi.
+In 1873, Isma'il Pasha agreed to appoint al-Zubayr as Ottoman governor and declared him al-Zubayr Rahma Mansur Pasha.

 Isma'il was still threatened by al-Zubayr and his independent base of power.
 The British media was also filled with stories about al-Zubayr the "Slaver King."
 In 1874 Charles George Gordon was appointed the governor of Equatoria.
-In 1877 al-Zubayr traveled to Cairo to ask for the governorship of Darfur as well but was placed under house arrest by Is'mail.
+In 1877 al-Zubayr traveled to Cairo to ask for the governorship of Darfur as well but was placed under house arrest by Isma'il.
 Gordon defeated al-Zubayr's son, ending the merchants' control of the region.
-Despite this, Gordon still failed to exert authority over any territory in the region beyond the lands immediately around his few forts.
+Despite this, Gordon still failed to exert authority over any territory in the region beyond the land immediately around his few forts.

-In 1878, Gordon was replaced by Emin Pasha (Eduard Schnitzer).
-The Mahdist Revolt did not spread south to the non-Muslim areas, but cut off southern Sudan from Egypt, leaving Emin Pasha isolated and without resources.
+In 1878, Gordon was replaced by Emin Pasha.
+The Mahdist War did not spread south to the non-Muslim areas, but cut off southern Sudan from Egypt, leaving Emin Pasha isolated and without resources.
 He was rescued by the Emin Pasha Relief Expedition led by Henry Morton Stanley.

 Equatoria ceased to exist as an Egyptian outpost in 1889.
 Important settlements in Equatoria included Lado, Gondokoro, Dufile and Wadelai.
-In 1947, British hopes to join the southern part of Sudan with Uganda were dashed by the Juba Conference, to unify northern and southern Sudan.
+Britain then treated southern Sudan as a distinct entity with a different stage of development than the north.
+This policy was legalized in 1930 by the announcement of the Southern Policy.
+In 1946 – without consulting southerners – the British administration reversed its Southern Policy and began instead to implement a policy of uniting the north and the south.